Publishing Extensions

 vsce publish --packagePath PATH_TO_WIN32X64_VSIX

-Managing multiple platform-specific VSIXs might get overwhelming, so we suggest to automate your extension's build process in Continuous Integration.
-Using GitHub Actions is a good approach.
-Our platform-specific extension sample can be used as a learning resource; its workflow enables the common scenario of using platform-specific extension support to distribute native node modules as dependencies across all supported VS Code targets.
+Managing multiple platform-specific VSIXs might get overwhelming, so we suggest automating your extension's build process with continuous integration (CI) tooling.
+For example, you can use GitHub Actions to build your extensions.
+Our platform-specific extension sample can be used as a starting point for learning: its workflow enables the common scenario of using platform-specific extension support to distribute native node modules as dependencies across all supported VS Code targets.

 Next steps